Rise of the Dragon

-Rise of the Dragon is a graphic adventure game released in 1990 for DOS and Macintosh, and later remade for the Sega CD (1993) as well as the Amiga.
-It was one of the few adventure game titles developed by Dynamix, a company that was better known as an action and flight simulator game developer.
-The game is set in a dark future cyberpunk version of Los Angeles.
+Rise of the Dragon, released in 1990 by Dynamix, marks the company's venture into the cyberpunk genre, distinct from its usual portfolio of action and flight simulators.
+This graphic adventure game is set in a future dystopian version of Los Angeles, circa 2053, and follows the story of detective William 'Blade' Hunter as he investigates the death of the mayor's daughter, linked to a dangerous new drug, MTZ.
+The gameplay combines detective work, strategy, and action.
+Players must solve puzzles that influence the storyline, interact with characters who remember past choices, and tackle action sequences.
+If players fail these sequences multiple times, the game may offer to automatically complete them.

+Originally launched for DOS, Rise of the Dragon was later ported to the Mac OS, Amiga, and Sega CD, with the Sega CD version introducing voice acting and making alterations for a MA-17 rating, including changes in content.
+The game's reception was generally positive, with critics noting its effective capture of a cyberpunk atmosphere, detailed graphics, and the non-linear approach to puzzle-solving.
+It garnered awards for artistic achievement but received some criticism for its control scheme and user interface.

 Gameplay

 Gameplay in Rise of the Dragon is similar to that of Dynamix's other 1990s adventure games, The Adventures of Willy Beamish and Heart of China.
 The screen shows the current room roughly from the protagonist Blade's perspective.
 Movement occurs with the cursor, which becomes an arrow to proceed to another room or a magnifying glass to get closer to a part of the current scene.

 The game has a time meter that reflects the passage of time in the game.
 Each of Blade's actions takes up a certain amount of time.
 Some game events will only occur at particular times.
 The player must find a way to delay the plans of the game's villains, or the game will end after only three days and Blade will not have time to save the day.
 Travelling between locations can take up a lot of in-game time, so players must plan their moves strategically.

 Several puzzles in Rise of the Dragon have multiple possible solutions.
 Blade's activities can influence the plot of the game later on.
 Game characters remember his earlier behavior, and if he says the wrong thing to key characters they will refuse to help him with his work, which can render the game unwinnable.

 Rise of the Dragon features two action scenes and an aim-and-shoot scene.
 It is possible to beat the game without playing through all of these scenes.
 If the player tries and fails to complete the action scenes several times, the game will offer the chance to automatically win the sequence and move on to the next scene.